abtin/notes/2022/Feb.md

 ### Feb 22, 2022

 #### Thoughts

 - 2022-02-22: Calendars are man made concepts.
 We will never see some magical dates like this in our lifetime, but the same thing is true about any days.
 - I'm getting really ready to settle down on something I like.

+### Feb 23, 2022

+#### Thoughts

+- Thinking of writing a liveness/readiness probe for redis to use it when the cache is full. would that work as a mechanism to create back pressure on the data writers?